aimbesi1/gastropoda/README.md

 3. Delete the old ‘Assets’ folder

-4. Open your Unity project folder in File Explorer
+4. Open Unity Hub and open your project folder in File Explorer

 5. Copy the ‘Assets’ folder from the Unity project, paste it into the GitHub folder

-6. Push your code as a new branch
+6. Push your code as a new branch, or push your changes to a currently existing branch